-NPDES permits contain specific requirements for effluent monitoring of wastewater treatment facilities (WWTF) for compliance with permit conditions, and often broader, supplementary monitoring requirements, usually negotiated in the permit writing process or added as a consent agreement that demonstrate progress towards meeting water quality goals.
+NPDES permits contain specific requirements for effluent monitoring of WWTF for compliance with permit conditions, and often broader, supplementary monitoring requirements, usually negotiated in the permit writing process or added as a consent agreement that demonstrate progress towards meeting water quality goals.
 Effluent monitoring is generally prescriptive as to parameters, frequency and methodology, continues for the life of the permit and is technically and legally sufficient to assess compliance with defined discharge criteria and limits.
 Beyond compliance verification use, any required demonstration of progress towards receiving water goals will likely require a combination of targeted monitoring and administrative tracking of implementation actions.

-The new Exeter WWTF permit and associated Administrative Order on Consent (AOC) requires effluent monitoring of total nitrogen at a prescribed frequency "...from March 1, 2013 until June 30, 2019 or until 12 months after substantial completion..." of the Exeter WWTF, whichever is sooner.
-This provides documented evidence that the Town of Exeter is complying with their interim total nitrogen effluent limit supported by the monitoring requirements outlined in Appendix 8.4.
+The new Exeter WWTF permit and associated AOC requires effluent monitoring of total nitrogen at a prescribed frequency "...from March 1, 2013 until June 30, 2019 or until 12 months after substantial completion..." of the Exeter WWTF, whichever is sooner.
+This provides documented evidence that the Town of Exeter is complying with their interim total nitrogen effluent limit supported by the monitoring requirements outlined in Appendix Error!
+Reference source not found..
 After June 30, 2019 (or 12 months after completion of construction), the average monthly effluent concentrations may not exceed 8 mg TN/L between April 1 and October 31.